jasonprogrammer/tagg/README.md

   - Familiar HTML tag syntax that editors can already highlight and format
   - Write custom, reusable components (e.g. the `<component />` tag)
   - Include scripts (e.g. the `<include />` tag)
+  - Use Gleam code alonside templates, to customize rendering

 **Note**: This library is still being written!